 In this guide I'll show you how by using a completely legal privacy app called a VPN.

-How to watch the Oscars live online
+How to live stream the Oscars online

 Watching the Oscars in the UK or any other country is extremely easy.